Skip to Main Content

 Here are the main types of federal student loans to consider:

-Here are the most significant factors to consider when comparing private student loans for international study:
+Here are the most significant factors to consider when comparing private student loans for studying abroad:

 • Annual Percentage Rate (APR): APR includes both the interest rate and any fees.
 Each lender sets its own range, and your rate will depend on your credit.
 In general, the lower the APR, the less your loan will cost overall.